-Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-19 and FYE 6-20.
+Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-20 and FYE 6-21.
+The estimated fiscal effect is negligible.

-45. Sales of Telephone Directories by Advertising Companies
+46. Sales of Telephone Directories by Advertising Companies

 This exclusion allows advertising companies that are not affiliated with telephone service providers to transfer title or possession of telephone directories free from the state sales or use tax if the telephone directories will be distributed free of charge to the recipients.